huyusang1031/Stat744PROJECT/comments_final.md

 There are still funny things about the plots that were mentioned in feedback but not corrected:

 * e.g. order of legend is different from order of bars in fig 1 (bars are still alphabetical)

+## JD

+I don't see the dataviz story, and I don't see effective responses to earlier comments.